Edward Alsworth Ross: Academic career

-Ross affair and departure from Stanford
+Departure from Stanford

+In Stanford's "first academic freedom controversy", Ross was fired from Stanford University.
+The American Association of University Professors was founded largely in response to this incident.

+The motivations for his dismissal have been debated.
+While some sources say he was fired because of his political views on eugenics, others have cited his support for populist politics at odds with the interests of the university's benefactors.
+Ross had spoken in support of William Jennings Bryan, Democratic candidate in the 1900 US presidential election, and expressed support for the economic policy of free silver against the gold standard, a move which in theory would spur economic activity by reducing the economy's reliance on banks and creditors in an environment of gold shortage.
+Jane Stanford's fortune was derived from railroads, which sought to maintain gold as the currency standard.

-In Stanford's "first academic freedom controversy", Ross was fired from Stanford because of his political views on eugenics.
-He objected to Chinese and Japanese immigrant labor (on both economic and racial grounds: he was an early supporter of the "race suicide" doctrine and expressed his wish to restrict entry of other races in strong and crude language in public speeches) and Japanese immigration altogether.
+Ross objected to Chinese and Japanese immigrant labor on both economic and racial grounds.
+An early supporter of the "race suicide" doctrine, he expressed a wish to restrict entry of other races and prohibit Japanese immigration altogether in strong and crude language in public speeches.)
 In the speech that was the catalyst for his potential firing and ultimate resignation, he was quoted as declaring, "And should the worst come to the worst it would be better for us if we were to turn our guns upon every vessel bringing Japanese to our shores rather than to permit them to land."
-In response, Jane Stanford called for his resignation.
+In response, Jane Stanford, co-founder of the university, called for his resignation.

-In Ross' public statement as to his resignation, he wrote that his friend David Starr Jordan had asked him to make the speech.
+In Ross's public statement regarding his resignation, he wrote that his friend David Starr Jordan had asked him to make the speech.
 Jordan managed to keep Ross from being fired, but Ross resigned shortly after.

-The position was at odds with the university's founding family, the Stanfords, who had made their fortune in Western rail construction, a major employer of coolie laborers.

 Ross had also made critical remarks about the railroad industry in his classes: "A railroad deal is a railroad steal."
-This was too much for Jane Stanford, Leland Stanford's widow, who was on the board of trustees of the university.
-Numerous professors at Stanford resigned after protests of his dismissal, sparking "a national debate... concerning the freedom of expression and control of universities by private interests."
-The American Association of University Professors was founded largely in response to this incident.
+This was too much for Jane Stanford, who was then on the board of trustees of the university.
+Numerous professors at Stanford resigned in protest of his dismissal, sparking "a national debate... concerning the freedom of expression and control of universities by private interests."